llanesleonardo/Docs/gitHubDocs/notes.md

 - git branch shows the branches being worked on locally.
 - git merge merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.
 For example, a developer would merge when they want to combine changes from a feature branch into the main branch for deployment.
 - git pull updates the local line of development with updates from its remote counterpart.
 Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect those changes in their local environment.
 - git push updates the remote repository with any commits made locally to a branch.
+[Push commits to a remote](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository)

 More about:

-- [Contribute to an existing repository or an existing branch](https://docs.github.com/en/get-started/using-git/about-git) -
+- [Contribute to an existing repository or an existing branch](https://docs.github.com/en/get-started/using-git/about-git)

 ## Managing SSH Keys